 8.1.1.2.1.3 Non-Spinning Reserve Qualification

-(1) Each Resource providing Non-Spin, , must be capable of being synchronized and ramped to its Ancillary Service Schedule for Non-Spin within 30 minutes.
+(1) Each Resource providing Non-Spin, excluding DRRS, must be capable of being synchronized and ramped to its Ancillary Service Schedule for Non-Spin within 30 minutes.
+Each Resource providing Non-Spin as DRRS must be capable of being synchronized and ramped to its Ancillary Service Schedule for Non-Spin within two hours.
 Non-Spin may be provided from Generation Resource capacity that can ramp within 30 minutes or Load Resources capable of unloading within 30 minutes.
 Non-Spin may only be provided from capacity that is not fulfilling any other energy or capacity commitment.

 (2) A Load Resource providing Non-Spin must provide a telemetered output signal.